YOU ARE NOT ALONE is a youth led suicide prevention training and outreach program.

 *You can call the Careline for yourself or to get advice about a friend.

 Go to the closest hospital or medical facility.

 Text the Alaska Careline “4help” to 839863 Tuesday-Saturday 3pm-11pm.

 Tell a trusted adult, someone who will take you seriously and react appropriately.

 Please go to the “Resources” page for additional sources of support.

-This original song by Justin Pendergrass was written as a message of hope for those youth who are struggling.
+This original song by Justin Pendergrass was inspired by the YANA outreach and written as a message of hope for those youth who are struggling.